feathersjs/docs/api/authentication/oauth.md

 ### Flow

-There are two ways to initiate oAuth authentication:
+There are two ways to initiate OAuth authentication:

 1) Through the browser (most common)
-    - User clicks on link to oAuth URL (`oauth/<provider>`)
+    - User clicks on link to OAuth URL (`oauth/<provider>`)
     - Gets redirected to provider and authorizes the application
     - Callback to the [OauthStrategy](#oauthstrategy) which
         - Gets the users profile